wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

 ### Tenants

-If you have created tenants in the previous WSO2 Identity Server version that contain resources, copy the content from `<OLD_IS_HOME>/repository/tenants` directory, to the `<NEW_IS_HOME>/repository/tenants` directory.
+If you have created tenants in the previous WSO2 Identity Server version that contain resources, copy the content from the `<OLD_IS_HOME>/repository/tenants` folder to the `<NEW_IS_HOME>/repository/tenants` folder.

 ### User stores

-If you have created secondary user stores in the previous WSO2 IS version, copy the content in the `<OLD_IS_HOME>/repository/deployment/server/userstores` directory to the `<NEW_IS_HOME>/repository/deployment/server/userstores` directory.
+If you have created secondary user stores in the previous WSO2 IS version, copy the content in the `<OLD_IS_HOME>/repository/deployment/server/userstores` folder to the `<NEW_IS_HOME>/repository/deployment/server/userstores` folder.

 ### Webapps

-If you have deployed custom webapps in the previous WSO2 Identity Server, update the webapps to be compatible with IS 6.0.0 and copy the webapps to `<NEW_IS_HOME>/repository/deployment/server/webapps` directory.
-See [What Has Changed]({{base_path}}/setup/migrating-what-has-changed) to learn about the changes, if any, need to be made to the webapps.
+If you have deployed custom webapps in the previous WSO2 Identity Server, update the webapps to be compatible with WSO2 IS 6.0.0 and copy the webapps to the `<NEW_IS_HOME>/repository/deployment/server/webapps` folder.

+!!! info
+    See [What Has Changed]({{base_path}}/setup/migrating-what-has-changed) to learn about the changes (if any) that need to be made to the webapps.

 ### Configurations

-1. Ensure that you have migrated the configurations into the new version as advised in [preparing for migration section.]({{base_path}}/setup/migrating-preparing-for-migration/#migrating-the-configurations)
+!!! info
+    If you have a WSO2 Subscription, it is highly recommended to reach [WSO2 Support](https://support.wso2.com/jira/secure/Dashboard.jspa) before attempting to proceed with the configuration migration.

-2. Make sure that all the properties in the `<IS_HOME>/repository/conf/deployment.toml` file such as the database configurations are set to the correct values based on the requirement.
+1. Make sure that all the properties in the `<IS_HOME>/repository/conf/deployment.toml` file such as the database configurations are set to the correct values based on the requirement.

-3. Replace the `<NEW_IS_HOME>/repository/conf/email/email-admin-config.xml` file with `<OLD_IS_HOME>/repository/conf/email/email-admin-config.xml`.
+2. Replace the `<NEW_IS_HOME>/repository/conf/email/email-admin-config.xml` file with `<OLD_IS_HOME>/repository/conf/email/email-admin-config.xml`.

-4. If you're migrating from a version prior to 5.11.0, configure the **SymmetricKeyInternalCryptoProvider** as the default internal cryptor provider.
+3. If you're migrating from a version prior to WSO2 IS 5.11.0, configure the **SymmetricKeyInternalCryptoProvider** as the default internal cryptor provider.

     1. Generate your own secret key using a tool like OpenSSL.